5jt/dyalog-cookbook/manuscript/13_help.md

   Note that this is not a Markdown feature but a `Markdown2Help` feature.
 * `# Foo` defines a header of level one.
 Every help page must have such a header.
 * `This is the "Foo" page` is a simple paragraph.
-* `Go to [Overview](#)` is also a paragraph, but this paragraph carries a link.
-While "Overview" is the link text the `#` between the two parentheses defines this as a bookmark link.
-Since the bookmark link has no name (there is nothing on the right side of the `#` symbol) it is assumed that the link text identifies the page.
+* `Go to →[Overview]` is also a paragraph, but this paragraph carries a link.
+"Overview" must be the name of a page.
+If the title of the page is different from the name, the title is going to be shown in the help page.

-  This works because all headers get an anchor assigned by default.

 Make some changes, for example add another paragraph, and then press <escape>. `Markdown2Help` takes your changes, converts the Markdown to HTML and shows the changed page straight away.
 This gives you an idea of how easy it actually is to change help pages.
 Adding and deleting help pages can be achieved via the context menu.